 Also, I’m not even going to get started on the “science” in this episode.
 I’ve always seen Gotham as larger-than-life, like some sort of alternative world where the extraordinary (within limits) can happen.
 But I will say that being electrocuted does far more damage than what it did to everyone here.
-In accordance with medical science, Oswald should be dead from a damaged heart, a fried nervous system, or both.
-Yet he merely passes out (twice) for a few hours and comes to without any medical assistance or lasting effects.
-In order for you to die by electrocution, the current has to pass through either your heart or your brain; if it takes a different route, you could possibly survive, so Oswald obviously just got lucky.
+In reality, Oswald should be dead from a damaged heart, a fried nervous system, or both.
+Yet he merely passes out (twice) for a few hours and comes to without any medical assistance or lasting aftereffects.
+In order for you to die by electrocution, the current has to pass through either your heart or your brain; if it takes a different route, you could possibly survive, so Oswald obviously got lucky.
 But that crossed the line of the suspension of disbelief for me.
-Yes, almost anything can happen in Gotham, but him simply coming to without being resuscitated or treated with defibrillation (at the very least) and without suffering permanent damage would be akin to having Liza return from the dead and devour Fish Mooney’s face a la “The Walking Dead.”
-It doesn’t make sense within the rules of the story’s world as we know them and it’s messing with my fundamental understanding of reality.
+Yes, almost anything can happen in Gotham, but him simply coming to without being resuscitated or treated with defibrillation (at the very least) and without suffering permanent damage doesn’t make sense within the rules of the story’s world as we know them and it’s messing with my fundamental understanding of reality.

 Well, probably not.
 But at least you have to admit they’re too very cool cats who appear to be indestructible.
 And very much like a cat, Oswald has proven he has nine (probably more) lives.
 Though hopefully, this will be his last shocking experience.

-And something else that was worth its few minutes of time was watching poor Ed Nygma try his best to make Christine Kringle his new squeeze.
-But as it turns out, she’s playing hard to get – as in never.
-I have to say that I sense Nygma could be a big, breakout character if he was just given more stuff to do.
+Something else that was worth its few minutes of time was watching poor Ed Nygma try his best to make Christine Kringle his new squeeze.
+I sense Nygma could be a big, breakout character if he was just given more stuff to do.
 Granted, perhaps this is trying to lay the groundwork for the man who will become the Riddler.
 But, for me, he seems far from reaching that goal right now.
 Yes, he’s a bit of a goofball and looks like a forgotten “Big Bang Theory” cast member, but it’s fun to see how he will inwardly turn the rejection he faces into a desire for revenge and respect.
 Actually, Ed and Oswald are a little bit alike: both are, their own ways, bullied, marginalized, and misunderstood or underestimated.
 Those ingredients make a good villain because they’re very human traits.
 Nearly everyone has felt kicked around, pushed aside, or under-appreciated; it’s just a matter of what we do with these feelings, meaning do we hold them inside and let them fester or do we allow them to make us better people.
-We’ve already seen what Oswald intends to do with his feelings of being bullied and disrespected, so time will tell what path Ed takes on the road to official villain-hood
+We’ve already seen what Oswald intends to do, so time will tell what path Ed takes on the road to official villain-hood

-But getting back to the principle plot, it turns out that, much to my surprise, Gruber’s target isn’t the cops, who I figured it would be, but Maroni, his former mob boss.
+But getting back to the principle plot, it turns out that, much to my surprise, Gruber’s target isn’t the cops, who I figured it would be, but Maroni, his former boss.
 To be fair, I can see Falcone having more enemies than Maroni – Falcone strikes me as a hard, cold business man with a Grinch-sized heart.
-Maroni, on the other hand, while ruthless in his own way, seems more amicable, or at least willing to extend a fair second chance before hiring someone to blow you away.
+Maroni, on the other hand, while ruthless, seems more amicable, or at least willing to extend a fair second chance before hiring someone to blow you away.
 Or pull your teeth out.

 I sense the same is happening with “Gotham.”
 Again, that isn’t automatically a negative.
-I have books (such as Cinder, which I recently reviewed on this site) that I was able to piece things together before the final chapter but I still enjoyed it.
-But the fact I kind of have this show’s narrative patterns almost pegged so early on does give me cause for concern, especially since it’s been granted the green light for a second season.
+I have books that I was able to piece things together before the final chapter but I still enjoyed it.
+But the fact I kind of have this show’s patterns almost pegged so early on does give me cause for concern, especially since it’s been granted the green light for a second season.

 Lastly, poor Liza.
 Actually, no – no poor Liza.
 She was a vapid tool in terms of a character (no offense against the actress).
 Was I surprised she died?
-Not at all.
-Like I said, I had her pegged as a “red shirt” from the start.
+No. Like I said, I had her pegged as a “red shirt” from the start.
 What’s that?
-Well, if I can sidestep into some Star Trek lore here, the phrase “Never beam down in a red shirt” referred to when no-name cast members on the “Original Series” were designated to die by wearing a red uniform.
+Well, if I can sidestep into some Star Trek lore, the phrase “Never beam down in a red shirt” referred to when no-name cast members on the “Original Series” were designated to die by wearing a red uniform.
 Unfortunately, fans caught on to this and were no longer shocked when Ensign WhoCares got slaughtered by a Gorn.
 So the show stopped with the whole red shirt technique.
-But the term stuck and it now applies to any character who has no bearing on the plot and you just know is sure to get the boot before long.
-Much like Liza.
+But the term stuck and it now applies to any character who has no bearing on the plot and you just know is to get the boot before long.

 Likewise, I wasn’t surprised that Liza had been groomed as some sort of younger, weird fill-in for Falcone’s mother.
 That was fairly obvious to me early on, too, judging by how Fish taught Liza to talk, sing, and (I’m guessing here) dress.
-Nothing about Liza screamed seduction to me, so I kind of figured that, based on her old fashioned manners and all, she wasn’t supposed to be a femme fatale.
-Honestly, this just makes things even creepier but at least it was original; rather than using sex to ensnare Falcone, Fish hoped to use good, ol’ motherly charm though that kind of doesn’t have the weaponized edge she claimed it would.
+Nothing about Liza screamed seduction to me, so I kind of figured that, based on her old fashioned manners, she wasn’t supposed to be a femme fatale.
+Honestly, this just makes things even creepier but at least it was original: rather than using sex to ensnare Falcone, Fish hoped to use good, ol’ motherly charm though that doesn’t have the weaponized edge she claimed it would.
 I guess too bad that didn’t work out.

-The only thing that confounded me was that Fish seems so lenient here.
-I mean, this was the woman who wanted to take Falcone down and out with her hands and teeth.
+The only thing that confounded me was that Fish seems so lenient.
+This was the woman who wanted to take Falcone down and out with her hands and teeth.
 Now she just wants to shoo him out of town?
 Is it conniving?
 I suppose.
 But it seemed out of character for her.
 Why the sudden soft heart?
-What made her change her hatred of Falcone?
-I mean, characters who have deep-seated hatred for another character have been known to change their minds.
-Take, for example, Mockingjay (the novel) when Katniss Everdeen kept insisting she wanted to kill antagonist President Snow, makes killing Snow one of her priorities, and even ensures she’s guaranteed to kill Snow only to let her executioner’s arrow fly in a different direction.
+What made her change?
+Characters who have deep-seated hatred for another character have been known to change their minds.
+Take, for example, in Mockingjay when Katniss Everdeen kept insisting she wanted to kill antagonist President Snow, makes killing Snow one of her priorities, and even ensures she’s guaranteed to kill Snow only to let her executioner’s arrow fly in a different direction.
 Is that what Fish was doing here, being easy on Falcone while hoping to hit a different target or take him out later?
-I can’t say for certain but I will say this – Miss Everdeen she ain’t.
+I can’t say for certain but I will say this – Miss Everdeen she ain’t!

 Until later, fellow Gothamites!